 Students will also work through different activities, such as looking at donut economics to understand how sustainability fits in to the economy.

-A Barnsley Colleges Sixth Form student, Grace, won the College’s first ever Sustainability Award in the college’s annual Excellence Awards.
-Grace has been an active member of the Sustainability Voice within the college and will soon be applying to universities to study geography.
+A Barnsley Colleges Sixth Form student, Grace, won the college’s first ever sustainability award in the college’s annual Excellence Awards.
+Grace has been an active member of the sustainability voice within the college and will soon be applying to universities to study geography.

 Whilst Grace has had multiple personal barriers to overcome, she has done this with courage, drive and passion for her education and future in a sustainability-related career.
 Grace is seeking work experience in a sustainability-related field to further her academic and professional experience in the field.